Environment

 Tightening of legal restrictions

-Introduction of a carbon tax Increased manufacturing costs
+Introduction of a carbon tax Increased procurement and manufacturing costs All companies

-Opportunities to reduce GHG emissions Rising prices from growing demand for EV and renewable energy components Increased procurement and manufacturing costs EV-related business/Renewable energy-related business
+Opportunities to reduce GHG emissions Rising prices from growing demand for EV and renewable energy components Increased procurement and manufacturing costs EV business/Renewable energy-related business

 Increased frequency of extreme weather events More water-related disasters Suspension of operation/Collapse of supply chain